Wondering what podcast equipment you should use for recording?

-I often get asked What equipment should I use for my podcast?".
 If you go online and you research "podcast equipment", you will find a million different articles and videos sharing a million different options.
-So, I know that it can get really overwhelming when you've got so many different options for podcast equipment.
+It can get really overwhelming when you've got so many options!